Musculation

 Ventral sheathing (Plank)

-Core strengthening is a surefire technique for strengthening your core.
-Unlike dynamic exercises, such as traditional crunches, core strengthening focuses on stability.
-The main variations of core strengthening include:
+Planking is a surefire technique for strengthening your core.
+Unlike dynamic exercises, such as traditional crunches, planking focuses on stability.
+The main variations of planking include:

 • The front board